GRV96/syspathmodif/README.md

 python demos/demo_bundle_context.py
 ```

-`demo_sm_contains1.py` shows a case where a module or package can be imported
+`demo_sm_contains1.py` shows a case where a module can be imported without its
-without its parent path being added to `sys.path`.
-The demo verifies the
+parent path being added to `sys.path`.
+The demo verifies the module's presence
-module's or package's presence in `sys.modules` with function `sm_contains`.
+in `sys.modules` with function `sm_contains`.
 ```
 python demos/demo_sm_contains1.py
 ```